SparseLinearAlgebra/cuBool/README.md

 [![Ubuntu](https://github.com/JetBrains-Research/cuBool/workflows/Ubuntu/badge.svg?branch=master)](https://github.com/JetBrains-Research/cuBool/actions)

-CuBool is a C++ linear boolean algebra library primitives and operations for work with dense and sparse matrices on the NVIDIA CUDA platform.
+CuBool is a linear boolean algebra library primitives and operations for work with dense and sparse matrices written on the NVIDIA CUDA platform.
 The primary goal of the library is implementation, testing and profiling algorithms for solving *formal-language-constrained problems*, such as *context-free* and *recursive* path queries with various semantics for graph databases.